Python-Test-Engineer/yt-docker-postgres-pgadmin-adminer-python-sql/README.md

 Combines PgAdmin and Adminer for DB viewing.

+Ensure Docker is running.

+Create venv and pip install requirments.

-Tested: 16MAY2024
+### Tested: 28JUN2024

+If getting locked out from PgAdmin as I suddenly have, use Adminer or try other tags of dpage/pgadmin4.

+Python SQL worked fine.

+### Other Docker compose files

-I have added a `docker-compose-named-volume.yml` if you prefer this to having the data saved in the project with a boun mount volume.
+I have added a `docker-compose-named-volume.yml` if you prefer this to having the data saved in the project with a bound mount volume.

 [YouTube](https://youtu.be/mipRKPHwlBkI)